-In addition to the requirement to report sexual abuse or likely sexual abuse, section 229BC of the Criminal Code Act 1899 mandates the reporting to the Queensland Police Service of information relating to a child sexual offence.
-This is a general requirement applying to all adults (18 years or over) when information causes, or ought reasonably to cause, the adult to believe that a child sexual offence is being or has been committed against a child by another adult (for more details see Legislative References).
+In addition to the requirement to report sexual abuse or likely sexual abuse, section 229BC of the Criminal Code Act 1899 mandates that all adults (18 years or over- this includes students over 18 years of age, parents/carers/guardians and volunteers of the school) are required to immediately report to the Queensland Police Service if they:

+- gain information that causes the adult to believe on reasonable grounds, or ought reasonably to cause the adult to believe that a child sexual offence is being or has been committed against a child by another adult; and - at the relevant time the child is or was either under 16 years or a person with an impairment of the mind.

-A report does not have to be made under the Criminal Code Act 1899 if a report has already been made under the Education (General Provisions) Act 2006 (reporting sexual abuse or likely sexual abuse) or the Child Protection Act 1999 (reporting significant harm or risk of significant harm).
+A report does not have to be made under the section 229BC of the Criminal Code Act 1899 if a report has already been made to the Queensland Police Service or the Department responsible for Child Safety under the Education (General Provisions) Act 2006 Chapter 12 Part 10 (reporting sexual abuse or likely sexual abuse) or the Child Protection Act 1999 Chapter 2, Part 1AA (reporting significant harm or risk of significant harm).
 Therefore, a report will only need to be made under the Criminal Code Act 1899 if a matter that would constitute a child sexual offence by an adult has not already been reported under the above two acts.